yonkov/custom-welcome-guide/readme.txt

 When you are creating or editing a post, a "Welcome Guide" tab will be visible in the Block Editor's sidebar.
 Expand the tab and you will see a list with all the guides.

-= Can I disable or customize the default Welcome Guide? = When an editor opens the Block Editor for the first time, the default Welcome Guide modal pops up.
-To remove the default welcome message, simply go to the plugin's settings page and select a featured guide from the dropdown list.
+= Can I disable or customize the default Welcome Guide? = Deffinitely!
+When an editor opens the Block Editor for the first time, the default Welcome Guide modal pops up.
+To add a custom welcome message and replace the default one, simply go to the plugin's settings page and select a featured guide from the dropdown list.
-In this way, you can replace the default welcome tips with a custom welcome message.

 = Can I disable the guides for a specific post type? = Sure, you can remove the list with the guides in the Block Editor's sidebar for a specific post type, e.g. pages.
 Go to the plugin's options page and remove the tick on the toggle button for the respective post type.